 International Service Learning Program Scholarships- Available to all Rutgers students participating in International Service Learning programs.
 Students must have a minimum GPA of 2.75 in order to apply.
 Recipients of the ISL Scholarship will be required to attend a group discussion to debrief and reflect on their experiences, as well as participate in a poster session in November as part of International Education Week.
 Applications will be released to students after their acceptance.
 These programs currently include:

 Costa Rica: Sources of Renewable Energy

-Mexico - Public Health
+Mexico - Culture and Community Health

 Romania - Investing in Children and Families Across the Life Cycle*

 *NOTE: Only students applying for the extended Service Learning option in China and Romania are eligible to apply for this scholarship.